ruochenj/mbImpute/mbImpute R package/man/README.md

 #> [4,]   10   10    3    0    2    4
 #> [5,]   10   10    3    2    0    4
 #> [6,]    8    8    3    4    4    0

-# the (optional) meta data, i.e., sample covariate matrix with rows representing samples and corresponding to the rows in otu_tab
+# Display part of the (optional) meta data, i.e., the sample covariate matrix with rows representing samples and corresponding to the rows in otu_tab
 meta_data[1:6, 1:6]
 #>      study_condition      age number_reads triglycerides     hba1c
 #> S112             IGT 1.293993    0.6475183     0.9926486 1.2575721